samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Creating a New Item

-If modifying an item doesn’t quite fulfill the need, you can create one from scratch.
+If modifying an item doesn't quite fulfill the need, you can create one from scratch.

-A magic item should either let a character do something they couldn’t do before or improve the character’s ability to do something they can do already.
+A magic item should either let a character do something they couldn't do before or improve the character's ability to do something they can do already.
 For example, a [Ring of Jumping](/magic-items/9228966-ring-of-jumping) lets its wearer jump greater distances, thus augmenting what a character can already do.
 A [Ring of the Ram](/magic-items/9228971-ring-of-the-ram), however, gives a character the ability to deal Force damage.

 The simpler your approach, the easier it is for a character to use the item in play.
 Giving the item charges is fine, especially if it has several different abilities, but simply deciding that an item is always active or can be used a fixed number of times per day might be easier to manage.

 #### Power Level

 If you make an item that lets a character kill whatever they hit with it, that item will likely unbalance your game.
-On the other hand, an item whose benefit rarely comes into play isn’t much of a reward.
+On the other hand, an item whose benefit rarely comes into play isn't much of a reward.

 Use the Magic Item Power by Rarity table as a guide to help you determine how powerful a magic item should be based on its rarity.